 Use Saltwater.
 Having a plugged-up nose...

-Allergic skin reactions – what your doctor calls allergic contact dermatitis -- happen when your immune system overreacts to chemicals that are normally harmless.
-These chemicals can be in products that you are exposed to over and over, like cleaners, colognes, hair dyes, and personal care items.
+These reactions -- what your doctor calls allergic contact dermatitis -- happen when your immune system overreacts to chemicals that are normally harmless.
+They can be in products you're exposed to over and over, like cleaners, colognes, hair dyes, and personal care items.

-Even if you've used these products before, you can still have a reaction.
+Even if you've used them before, you can still have a reaction.

 Cosmetics and personal care products have a lot of potential allergens, things you could be allergic to:

 Fragrances in soaps, colognes, deodorants, body creams, cosmetics, detergents, and tissues

 Preservatives and antibacterials, added to many liquids to keep them from spoiling